 But Bayern never exercised the option to buy James on a permanent deal for €42m.
 Last summer, when Niko Kovac was still in charge, Bayern's transfer policy and club strategy was heavily tilted towards building towards the long-term.

-With the likes of Robert Lewandowski and Thomas Muller already at the club providing experience, the feeling was that signing James might stunt the development in Serge Gnabry, Thiago Alcantara, Leon Goretzka as well as Alphonso Davies, who operates in Rodriguez's secondary left-sided position.
+With the likes of Robert Lewandowski and Thomas Muller already at the club providing experience, the feeling was that signing James might stunt the development in Serge Gnabry, Thiago Alcantara, Leon Goretzka as well as Alphonso Davies, who operates in James' secondary left-sided position.

 It left him in limbo, and with little option but to return to Real's ranks.
-This season, Rodriguez has picked up his frustrations from Zidane's previous tenure, not helped by a knee injury sustained on international duty with Colombia.
+This season, James has picked up his frustrations from Zidane's previous tenure, not helped by a knee injury sustained on international duty with Colombia.
 Zidane has always denied claims of a rift between himself and the player, but his actions have spoken volumes.

 Speaking in July 2019 when Napoli manager, Ancelotti said: "I'm very attached to James, I rate him very highly and he can certainly improve our team."

-The heat map above shows Rodriguez has operated predominantly on the right this season when called upon, so it would be interesting to see where he would be deployed were he to join up with Ancelotti once again.
+The heat map above shows James has operated predominantly on the right this season when called upon, so it would be interesting to see where he would be deployed were he to join up with Ancelotti once again.

 The Merseyside club have certainly improved since Marco Silva was sacked in December, but defeats against Manchester City, Arsenal and Chelsea - all away from home - underlined the road ahead to break into the top six.